sifzerda/music-player/README.md

 ## (1) Description

-A personal project to create a react MERN stack app which has a number of simple games.
-I used trial and error and ChatGPT prompting.
-This was built with React, react-spring, styled components, react-player, Node, Javascript, and CSS.

-This has a basic attempt at a slot machine (incomplete), and working react music player loaded with several test songs.
+This was built with React, react-player, Node, Javascript, and CSS.
+Working react music player loaded with several test songs.

-The slow machine images aren't displaying deployed version.

 ## (2) Badges